CSG Home page

 Young Drivers: We'll give you £££ to improve your driving - take the Pass Plus CourseAs part of their contribution to improving the driving standards of under 25s and helping them become more confident drivers, all of the Community Safety Groups in Aberdeenshire are offering financial support to drivers under the age of 25 taking the Pass Plus course.

-The Aberdeenshire Community Safety Partnership is running a PILOT TRIAL in all areas
+The Aberdeenshire Community Safety Partnership is running a PILOT TRIAL

 offering £150 towards the cost of the Pass Plus driving course for young drivers under 25 years of age.

 The cost of taking the Pass Plus course is usually £150 and upwards.Please note that the grants are only available while funds last.

 Pass Plus builds on your skills and knowledge.
 It will teach you how to anticipate, plan for and deal with all kinds of hazards, to help you become a more confident driver.
 It could also result in lower car insurance costs, as some insurance companies are offering discounts for new drivers with a Pass Plus certificate.